jrnold/bayesian_notes/docs/robust.md

 In applied regression, heteroskedasticity consistent (HC) or robust standard errors are often used.

-However, there is straighforwardly direct translation of HC standard error to regression model this in a Bayesian setting.
+However, there is straightforwardly direct translation of HC standard error to regression model this in a Bayesian setting.
 The sandwich method of estimating HC errors uses the same point estimates for the regression coefficients as OLS, but estimates the standard errors of those coefficients in a second stage from the OLS residuals.
 Disregarding differences in frequentist vs. Bayesian inference, it is clear that a direct translation of that method could not be fully Bayesian since the coefficients and errors are not estimated jointly.

 In a linear normal regression model with heteroskedasticity, each observation has its own scale parameter, $\sigma_i$,